PalomaJellinekCaviezel/succulentShop/README.md

 # Succulent Shop

-This is a web page layout where I implemented HTML semantic tags, CSS flexbox and some basic Javascript functions.
+This is a web page layout where I implemented **HTML semantic tags, CSS flexbox and some basic Javascript functions**.

 ## The challenge